The Penn State Extension Demonstration Gardens are located throughout Westmoreland County.

 Courthouse Gardens

-The beauty of the Courthouse Gardens are a collaboration between the Westmoreland Conservation District with support from the Westmoreland County Commissioners, and the Penn State Master Gardeners of Westmoreland County, who have been involved during the last 20 years.
+The beauty of the Courthouse Gardens are a collaboration between the Westmoreland Conservation District with support from the Westmoreland County Commissioners, and the Penn State Master Gardeners of Westmoreland County, who have been involved for over 20 years.

 Donohoe Center